epic-kitchens/epic-kitchens-100-narrator/README.md

 You will see all your recorded actions in the right hand-side panel.
 You can jump to the action location by clicking on the timestamp.
 You can also play and delete each recording with the corresponding buttons.

+Finally, you can listen to the recordings as you watch the video by ticking the box `Play recordings with video`, which is located next to the time label.

 ### Keyboard shortcuts

 - `left arrow`: seek backwards